hove-io/navitia/documentation/doc_sncf/source/integration.rst

 4.1.
 Paging
 ======

-All response contains a paging object
+All responses contain a paging object

 =============== ==== =======================================
 Key             Type Description